 Getting out of the lecture hall: International fieldwork and student excursions

 LJMU History is dedicated to providing our students with an international experience during their time with us.
 This comes via our International Fieldwork Module, which has previously included a university funded trip for students to Madrid (to study the Spanish Civil War, 1936-1939) and Berlin (to study Holocaust history).
 Currently, our International Fieldwork Module - Modern France - includes a supervised trip to Berlin where students learn about the history of the Holocaust.
 We also run a more informal field trip at Level 4 that involves guided tours of historical cities and museums.
 The destination for this field trip alters every year but, previously, we have taken our new students to Dublin, Edinburgh and Newcastle.

 This commitment to LJMU History to educating outside of the classroom both builds a sense of community within the student cohort, and delivers a well-rounded teaching and learning experience, which opens students' eyes to the history that lies on their doorstep.

 The secret to success: How we teach and our students learn

-As our NSS statistics demonstrate, LJMU History’s lecturers deliver a world-class teaching experience to our students, via a combination of established and innovative methods.
-Some modules utilise a traditional lecture and seminar format to deliver content, whilst others feature workshops, field trips and digital learning.
-This includes online discussions, blog creation and digital poster development.
-The result of these various approaches is a comprehensive and dynamic teaching and learning experience, in which crucial learning outcomes such comprehension, reading and writing are achieved alongside the development of transferable skills that increase student employability.
+As our NSS results demonstrate, LJMU History’s lecturers deliver a world-class teaching experience to our students, via a combination of established and innovative methods.
+Some modules utilise a traditional lecture and seminar format to deliver content, whilst others feature workshops, field trips and online learning modalities.
+This includes online video discussions, blog creation and digital poster development.
+The result of these varied approaches is a comprehensive and dynamic teaching and learning experience, in which crucial learning outcomes such as comprehension, reading and writing are achieved alongside the development of transferable digital skills that increase student employability.

 A history department for a city of history: Our connections to Merseyside